playmint/playerchain-demo/README.md

 ## How do Playerchains work?

-Game code built on Playerchain netcode allows each player’s machine to connect and share their inputs with each other in realtime.
+:handshake: &nbsp; Games built on Playerchain netcode allow player’s machines to connect and share their inputs with each other in realtime.

-Cutting edge distributed systems protocols ensure everyone agrees on everyone else’s inputs with fast finality.
-Each player maintains their own history of actions and connected players combine this into a DAG structure.
+:stopwatch: &nbsp; Cutting edge distributed systems protocols ensure everyone agrees on everyone else’s inputs with fast finality.

+:ledger: &nbsp; Each player maintains their own history of actions and connected players combine this into a DAG structure.

-Deterministic game logic runs in lockstep with prediction and rollback; an established pattern for multiplayer game netcode.
+:crystal_ball: &nbsp; Deterministic game logic runs in lockstep with prediction and rollback; an established pattern for multiplayer game netcode.

-Each input is cryptographically signed so whole game sessions can be verified and results attributed to the players.
-This could be on a blockchain, a leaderboard server, or even someone else’s Playerchain game.
+✍:lock_with_ink_pen: &nbsp; Designed to be provable, each input is cryptographically signed.
+Whole game sessions can be verified and results attributed to the players.

+:chains: &nbsp; This allows for interop with blockchains, leaderboard servers, or even someone else’s Playerchain game.

-Under the hood, each player maintains their own sovereign blockchain with an immutable history of their actions.
-The individual chains combine to form a blocklace.
+:crown: &nbsp; Under the hood, each player maintains their own sovereign blockchain with an immutable history of their actions.

+:atom_symbol: &nbsp; The individual chains combine to form a blocklace.

-The nature of a global lace with different partial views opens up possibilities for new ways to persist and connect worlds that we are still exploring.
+:earth_africa: &nbsp; The nature of a global lace with different partial views opens up possibilities for new ways to persist and connect worlds that we are still exploring.

-If you have any comments or feedback, we'd love to hear from you!
+:speech_balloon: &nbsp; If you have any comments or feedback, we'd love to hear from you!
 Come speak to us [in discord](https://discord.com/invite/VdXWWNaqGN)

 <br />